NikitaSharma1342/Mail_Merge/README.md

 # Mail_Merge
-If you have plenty of initations to write, we have a solution.
+If you have plenty of invitations to write, we have a solution.
 This project helps us to write numerous invitations without much work.
 This is created with the help of concepts of file handling, we are using local files in this project.

 # Description